planetscale/heroku-buildpack-planetscale/README.md

 The command will install [`pscale` CLI](https://github.com/planetscale/heroku-buildpack-planetscale) into your Heroku application.

-This buildpack also supports installing specific cli versions by providing the `PSCALE_VERSION` environment variable with a version number.
+This buildpack also supports installing a specific cli version by setting the `PSCALE_CLI_VERSION` environment variable.

 ```
-export PSCALE_VERSION=0.40.0
+heroku config:set PSCALE_CLI_VERSION=0.40.0
 ```

 ## Documentation